Credit Cards » Credit Card Reviews » What Credit Score is Needed for the Amex Gold Card?

 Current Offer

-60,000 points 60,000 Membership Rewards® Points after you spend $4,000 on eligible purchases with your new Card within the first 6 months of Card Membership
+60,000 points 60,000 Membership Rewards® Points after you spend $6,000 on eligible purchases on your new Card in your first 6 months of Card Membership

 Credit Rating